|

 Photography We suggest that you take enough

-film and spare batteries with you, as both are usually very expensive.
+memory cards (films) and spare batteries with you, as both are usually very expensive.
 Also, bring a dust-proof bag to cover all equipment.
-For good bird and animal photography, a 200mm lens is the minimum recommendation.
-A
+For good bird and animal photography, a 200mm lens is the minimum

-polariser is useful for bright conditions.
+recommendation.
+A polariser is useful for bright conditions.
 It is normally prohibited to photograph the head of state or his entourage, police in uniform, airports, harbours or prisons.
-Also, please ask permission before filming ihe
+Also, please ask permission

-attract unwelcome attention.
+will attract unwelcome attention.
 Do not leave valuables lying around.
 Instead use room safes or leave valuables with the hotel/camp manager for safety.
-We also recommend that you do not walk around unfamiliar streets at
+We also recommend that you do not walk around unfamiliar

 Tipping Tipping is not compulsory and is